 The second possibility isn’t described in the 15th or 17th C. loop braiding manuscripts, but is certainly an obvious alternative.

 There is also a structural and noticeable difference between unorthodox braids made with “turns from above” vs. “turns from below”.
 I don’t think this is addressed by either Noémi Speiser or Masako Kinoshita, but it is very clear in the braids.
 In square braids, this doesn’t create a permanent difference, because aside from the direction of the turns, the upper and lower sides of the braid are the same.
-It is the difference created by the direction the loops are turned that results in the “square” braid’s essentially trapezoidal shape – wider on either the top or bottom surface, depending on which way the loops are turned.
+Either the upper or lower surface will be wider, depending on which way the loops are turned, but once the braid is finished and tied off, there is no way to know which side is the top and which side is the bottom.
 But the upper and lower sides of a triangle (or D-shaped) braid are completely different, so widening one or the other side makes a change in the braid’s appearance that can’t be “fixed” by turning the braid over, as with a square braid.
 Turning loops “inward” (ie “from above) broadens the lower surface of the braid and narrows the upper surface.
 Turning loops in the opposite rotational direction has the opposite effect.
-In the D-shaped braid and the Triangle braid (the 2 unorthodox braids I’ve taught on this site), turning loops inwardly – “from above” the loop (hooking onto the UPPER shank, from above the loop to turn it, rather than onto the lower shank from below the loop) emphasizes the beveled shape of the braid, so I prefer that method of turning loops for these braids.
+In the D-shaped braid and the Triangle braid (the 2 unorthodox braids I’ve taught on this site), turning loops inwardly – “from above” the loop (hooking onto the UPPER shank, from above the loop to turn it, rather than onto the lower shank from below the loop) broadens the base/ bottom of the braid, and seems to emphasize the beveled shape of the braid, so I prefer that method of turning loops for these braids.

 Then on top of all these other differences is the most confusing one of all — why should any of these braids turn out differently when made with V-fell vs. A-fell braiding moves?